Add Custom Server Software or Version

 Double Jar and a Library Folder

-Some software such as Quilt provide two server jars: a vanilla jar (usually named server.jar
+Some server software such as Quilt provide two server jars: a vanilla jar (usually named server.jar

 ) and the modloader’s own jar.
 Follow the steps below if this is the case: